NitikaMaharjan/mushroom-classification/README.md

-# mushroom-classification
-Mushroom Classification Using Machine Learning - classifying mushrooms as edible or poisonous
+# Mushroom Classification Using Machine Learning